neilschelly/truenas_exporter/README.md

   --target TARGET  Target IP/Name of TrueNAS Device --skip-snmp      Skip metrics available via SNMP - may save about a second
                    in scrape time
+  --cache-smart    Number of hours to cache SMART test results.
+These shouldn't
+                   change often, and they are heavy to request.
+Default: 24
 ```
 At a minimum, you must give it a target TrueNAS device on the command line.
 It
 will read the environment variables `TRUENAS_USER` and `TRUENAS_PASS` for